Sexually transmitted infections (STIs)

 If you’re aged 16 or over and living in Birmingham or Solihull, you can request a free sexually transmitted infection (STI) self-sampling kit.
 Just follow the instructions in the kit to take your own samples, and return to us for testing, all for free.

-Gonorrhoea is treated with antibiotics – this is likely to be a combination of an injection and some tablets.
+Gonorrhoea is treated with antibiotics – this is likely to be an injection.

-If you are treated for gonorrhoea, it is important that your partner is also treated before you have sex again.
+If you are treated for gonorrhoea, it is important that any sexual partners are also tested, and treated if needed, before you have sex again.

 All Umbrella clinics provide treatment for sexually transmitted infections.
 To find clinics, and to see which services they offer, please see the service locator.